 They are oceans in our arms.

-Everything then nothing, everything then nothing,
+Everything then nothing,

-pushing further away each minute.
+tides pushing further away each second.

 We pick up the pieces of their world left behind: